Academics

 Credentials: PhD

 I'm Julie A. Hochgesang /hoʊkˌsæŋ/, a sighted Deaf white woman who uses visual ASL and English (and knows a smattering of other signed languages - mainly Kenyan Sign Language).
 I've lived in New Jersey, North Illinois, South California, Kenya and the DC area.
 In short, I'm interested in documentation - the digital record of knowledge that can be openly shared - of the language use of the ASL communities.
-As a member and/or ally of diverse communities (e.g., people of color, LGBTQ, different regions and so on), I believe in making space for all kinds of knowledge, especially those that have traditionally not been shared.
+I believe in making space for all kinds of knowledge, especially those that have traditionally not been shared.

 For a bit of background, I attended college at California State University, Northridge (CSUN) where I majored in English and minored in Native American Studies (1999).
 I then taught developmental English for two years at CSUN before moving to Kenya, East Africa to serve as a Peace Corps Volunteer.
 In Kenya, I taught for 2 years at a deaf school on the coast and worked with the deaf community in developing a CD dictionary for KSL.
 When I returned to the states, I wanted to continue work with language documentation so I attended Gallaudet for a PhD in linguistics.
 I received my MA in 2007 and, in 2013, completed my dissertation which focused on evaluating the use of different notation systems for signed languages in the study of child language acquisition.

 I'm currently a professor of Linguistics and teach both graduate and undergraduate courses for linguistics.
 I also do research and service.
-I'm particularly interested in phonology and phonetics of signed languages, language documentation (fieldwork, transcription and corpus linguistics) of signed languages and making linguistics accessible to the general community (ASL teachers, interpreters, teachers of the Deaf, or anyone who's interested in knowing about language).
+I'm particularly interested in phonology and phonetics of signed languages, language documentation (fieldwork, transcription and corpus linguistics) of signed languages, sociolinguistics of ASL communities, and making linguistics accessible to the general community (ASL teachers, interpreters, teachers of the Deaf, or anyone who's interested in knowing about language).
+I'm currently co-editor along with Emily Shaw for the Gallaudet University Press Sociolinguistics in Deaf Communities series.

-I'm on Twitter.
 I also love taking photos too, and sometimes videos.
-I also manage the Instagram and Twitter accounts for ASL Signbank along with the Instagram and Twitter accounts for the Linguistics Department.
+I also manage the Instagram account for the Linguistics Department.

 Currently Teaching